carteavShon/simulator_exe/README.md

 and then clone as you normaly do

 ### for the first Run its Best if you Start the simulator NOT from the Api , so that the maps and vichels Assets will be installed from the cloud.
-### inside the the simulator there is an updated Lgsvl_Scenarios folder . make sure you run the api from there
+### inside the the simulator there is an updated Lgsvl_Scenarios folder. make sure you run the api from there